David Townsend with Staff- 1987- Mark Hopkins- S.F.

 David Townsend with Herb Caen- 1986- Café Majestic S.F.

 David B Townsend's decades' venture in the restaurant business didn't come from formal culinary training nor a business degree.
-His Bachelor of Fine Arts degree recognized his early days in the position of scene and lighting design student, and most fitting as stage manager for several shows at the Bonstelle Theater at Wayne State University, Detriot.
-A creative foundation for later roles as Maître d' Hotel, and general management at several fine-dining establishments on the Monterey Peninsula and later San Francisco.
+His Bachelor of Fine Arts degree supported his succeeding endeavor into foodservice and hospitality.
+Education in 'scene and lighting design' as a student, and most fitting as stage manager for several shows at the Bonstelle Theater at Wayne State University, Detriot, presented a creative foundation for later roles as Maître d' Hotel, and general management at several fine-dining establishments on the Monterey Peninsula and later San Francisco.
 A sense of entertainment and timing supported his creative endeavors for seeking excellence in hospitality.

 His passion for food, however, began at a young age when he started cooking as his Mother worked to support three kids.
-His love of food and skills in cooking improved with his first management position, where he spent weeks in the kitchen, working each job on the line to learn the intricacies of the menu at a fine-dinner house on the Monterey Peninsula.
+His love of food and cooking developed in college during a short few months while living in an upstairs unit with his Grandparent' house after two months in Europe.
+His Grandmother's sauces and jams, roasts, and home-made condiments were an inspiration.
+Later, in his first management position, he spent weeks in the kitchen, working each job on the line to learn the intricacies of the menu at a fine-dinner house on the Monterey Peninsula.

 As General Manager of The Old Bath House Restaurant in Pacific Grove, he honed his skills in cooking, management, and marketing under the leadership of Peninsula restaurateur, David Bindel.
-A time when the traditional French forces on Continental dining were beginning to be influenced by California Cuisine, and its impacts on menus and wine lists were changing, Townsend was on the forefront of developing a wine list of upcoming California Wineries, introduced Salinas Produce, Sonoma Duck and other qualities of an ever-evolving food business in late 70's and '80s.
+A time when the traditional French forces on dining were beginning to be influenced by California Cuisine, and its impacts on menus and wine lists were changing, Townsend was at the forefront of developing a wine list of upcoming California Wineries, introduced Salinas Produce, Sonoma Duck, and other qualities of an ever-evolving food business in the late '70s and '80s.
 He was instrumental in producing wine dinner pairings and purchasing wines for long term cellaring.

 One of his creative outlets during these years was simultaneously being realized by working as a part-time DJ at one of Monterey's radio stations.
 Leaving the restaurant trade briefly, he began producing a radio program interviewing chefs, wine-makers, and notables of food and wine.
 Some he knew, (Fred Dame, -the youngest American Sommeliers of his time) others of national acclaim, including Martha Stewart, Paul Bocuusse, Jackie Robert.
 It was a daily 'feature' long before there were the 'podcasts' of today.